bytefish/bytefish.de/blog/pca_lda_with_gnu_octave.md

 set(pc2, 'color', [0 1 0], "linestyle", "--")
 ```

-yields a new coordinate system with the mean as origin and the orthogonal principal components as axes:
+It yields a new coordinate system with the mean as origin and the orthogonal principal components as axes:

 <a href="/static/images/blog/pca_lda_with_gnu_octave/principal.png"><img alt="dummy" src="/static/images/blog/pca_lda_with_gnu_octave/thumbs/principal.jpg" class="mediacenter" /></a>